janeyeon/janeyeon.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: AI and Mathematics Researcher at the University of Oxford
+subtitle: AI researcher at the Seoul National University

 profile:
   align: right